 We have been studying computability theory and computational complexity theory, and relationship between them and constructive mathematics.
 We have been characterizing classes of computable functions, such as the class of polynomial time computable functions, as function algebras, and trying to explore relationship between computational complexity and degrees of unsolvability, and logical principles and function existence axioms in constructive reverse mathematics.
 Furthermore, we have been dealing with lambda-calculus and type theory such as simple types, intersection types and union types.

 - Non-deterministic inductive definition and Fullness，Hajime Ishihara and Takako Nemoto，In: Dieter Probst and Peter Schuster (eds.), "Concepts of Proof in Mathematics, Philosophy, and Computer Science".
 Ontos Mathematical Logic.
-Walter de Gruyter, Berlin，to appear
+Walter de Gruyter, Berlin，pp.163-170，2016

 - Embedding classical in minimal implicational logic，Hajime Ishihara and Helmut Schwichtenberg，MLQ Math.
 Log.
 Q.，62，94-101，2016

 - A note on the independence of premiss rule，Hajime Ishihara and Takako Nemoto，MLQ Math.
 Log.
 Q.，62，72-76，2016

 - A monad on the combinatory algebras，Hajime Ishihara，Operations, Sets, and Types，Muenchenwiler, Switzerland，April 18 - 20, 2016

 - Constructive reverse mathematics: an introduction and recent results，Hajime Ishihara，Frontiers of Non-Classicality: Logic, Mathematics, Philosophy，Auckland, New Zealand，January 26-29, 2016